 “A broken leg is usually 12 weeks [to heal], give or take.
 16 weeks and three days from the fall to the Cheltenham, so I have 15-and-a-half weeks or 15-and-three-quarters to be ready.

 I can say from personal experience that the amount of time it takes for a bone to heal does not necessarily mean you are back to normal, though.
 I’m seven weeks into my healing and even though I’m now moving slowly around on crutches, it’s exhausting.
 While I will likely be walking in another week or so, the idea of competing over hurdles is beyond comprehension.
 However, Walsh is on track for his comeback after steering Lareena to a clear-cut victory at Thurles last Thursday.

 “It’s great to be back.
 As regards tactical awareness and match fitness, the horse is the one that’s doing all the running.
 Yes, race riding is a huge physical exertion, but the jockey is the tactician.
 It’s about mental sharpness, not physical.
 The last time I came back, I hadn’t done much riding.”

 Ruby Walsh on his return to racing.

 At 38, Walsh has been leading rider at Cheltenham 11 times — and has his sights set on being the leading rider for the sixth year running in 2018.
 What are the odds that he’ll succeed?
 Sky Bet puts him as the 4/6 favorite.
-And if he succeeds in Cheltenham, the next stop will be the Aintree Grand National where people are already evaluating the potential runners and sussing out the competition at bet on Grand National free bets.
+And if he succeeds in Cheltenham, the next stop will be the Aintree Grand National where people are already evaluating the potential runners and sussing out the competition.

 Walsh will likely have his pick of horses to ride at Cheltenham.
 The question remains only whether he gets a good trip and whether his leg (and his fitness) are up to the job.